 We're available 24 hours a day, 7 days a week.

 Network180 employees make a difference in people’s lives every day, making our community a better place to live.

-We are dedicated individuals working together in support of our mission to inspire hope, improve mental health, support self-determined lives, and encourage recovery for those individuals and families experiencing mental health, substance use, or developmental disability issues.
+We are dedicated individuals working together in support of our mission to inspire hope, improve mental health, support self-determined lives, and encourage recovery for those individuals and families who need services for mental health, substance use, or developmental disabilities.

 “I work at Network180, not only because of the services provided here, but because I am grateful that I am someone that benefited from those services.
 I am also grateful that I can live out my life purpose in giving back to others who are struggling with Mental Illness and Substance Use.
 I was a homeless heroin addict, who is now helping others recover.”
 Jose S., Recovery Coach

 “No matter what role I have been in, or what supervisor I have had, I have always felt supported and encouraged to achieve to my highest ability.”
 Marissa R., Planning Department

 “I am honored to be trusted by those I work for.”
 “I love where I work.”
 “We at network180, are well known to pitch in and pull together when things get tough.”
 Dorwin G., Access Line

 “What I appreciate about Network180 is the community of professionals who are invested and passionate about the individuals we serve.
 There are clinicians here with years of experience and knowledge working with folks who have encountered and overcome tremendous circumstances.
 I enjoy and respect the dedication and commitment staff put forth to assist the children and families of Kent County.”
 E. Redmond, Children’s Crisis Team Clinician

 Network180 is the publicly funded Community Mental Health Authority for Kent County.
 Network180 and it's providers and other community partners serve more than 50,000 individuals annually.
 Most of these individuals are insured through Medicaid or have no insurance coverage.